inforgdev/spongia-css/README.md

 ## About

-SpongiaCSS is a style resetter/normalizer for modern web browsers.
+SpongiaCSS is a CSS resetter for modern web browsers.

 It makes a core base to build more easily the first steps.

-* Minified;
+- ⚡ **Minimal** - Focused on common resets, like no body `margin`
+- 🛠️ **Customizable** - Maintaining inheritance and no native font stack
-* Support only for modern web browsers;
+- 💻 **Modern** - Support only for modern web browsers
-* Focused on common resets;
-* Corrects bugs and common browser inconsistencies;
+- 🌐 **Cross-browsing** - Corrects bugs and common browser inconsistencies
-* Customizable, maintaining inheritance;
-* Based on modern resetters/normalizers.

 ## Installation